 Coming to the concept itself, it measured at 5,260 mm in length, 2,110 mm in width and 1,764 mm in height and featured 24-inch turbine inspired wheels.
 The Mercedes-Maybach Vision Ultimate Luxury concept merges design influences of Western and Far Eastern hemispheres, according to the manufacturer.

 While the Mercedes-Maybach Vision Ultimate Luxury concept featured fast charging up to 350 kW, it also featured induction charging (contactless) by an electromagnetic field below the car.
+The production version should offer plug-in DC fast-charging at 200 kW or higher capacity such that a quick 15-minute charge adds around 300 km (186 miles) to the range.

 Inside, the driver’s area is “reduced to the essentials” with a free standing widescreen double 12.3 inch displays.
 The highlight of the rear seat is an integral, heated tray with teapot and cups which the manufacturer says allows for “exquisite tea drinking enjoyment”.
 There are also spades of ebony wood, which is traditional in Chinese design.